tillitis/tkey-ssh-agent/README.md

-An ed25519 signer app written in C. There are two host programs which can communicate with the app. `runapp` just performs a complete test signing. `mkdf-ssh-agent` is an ssh-agent with practical use.
+An ed25519 signer app written in C. There are two host programs which can communicate with the app. `runapp` just performs a complete test signing. `tk-ssh-agent` is an ssh-agent with practical use.

 ## Building